nrwl/nx/docs/shared/packages/webpack/webpack-plugins.md

 The basic plugins work with a standard webpack configuration file by adding them to the `plugins` option.

-### NxWebpackPlugin
+### NxAppWebpackPlugin

-The `NxWebpackPlugin` plugin provides common configuration for the build, including TypeScript support and linking workspace libraries (via tsconfig paths).
+The `NxAppWebpackPlugin` plugin provides common configuration for the build, including TypeScript support and linking workspace libraries (via tsconfig paths).

 #### Options